clj-kondo/clj-kondo/doc/build.md

 * Run `script\compile.bat`

-If the script finished successfully, there will be a `clj-kondo.exe` in the current directory.
+If the script finished successfully, there is now a `clj-kondo.exe` in the current directory.
+Place the binary somewhere on your path.